NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/TimeSequenceRegistration/README.md

 1. Acquired anonymous patient dataset with preplanning CT&PET,Planning CT, follow-up CT and PET
 1. We solicit recommendations: Elastix and Plastimatch both offer command line and Slicer integration
 1. **Plastimatch:** An interactive session with Greg showed us how to register scans (see below example)
 1. **MONAI:** - Neha adapted a MONAI / DeepReg example to train a DNN for registration between patient CTs.
-This is still a work-in-progress, but shows promise.
+This is still a work-in-progress, but it shows promise.
+Curently, this approach requires more computation time than traditional registration methods, but in repeated cases, inferencing a pretrained registration network is reported to be faster than traditional methods, such as B-spline deformable registration.
-2. Automation - Curt started developing scripts for automating registration between the planning CT and the follow-ups
+2. Automation - Curt started developing scripts for automating registration between the planning CT and the follow-ups for each patient in a cohort
-3. **Next Steps:** - Tweak registration parameters to improve results; Run on 100 patient cohort
+3. **Next Steps:** - Tweak registration parameters to improve results; Run on 100+ patient cohort

 ## Illustrations